Neneel/LITA_CustomerData_Project/README.md

 Basic subscription type has the highest revenue at $33,776,735 both active and canceled subscriptions.
 While Standard has the lowest revenue at $16,864,376 both active and canceled subscriptions.

 Eastern region overturns other regions with the highest revenue at $16,958,763 and also the only region without a canceled subscription.
 The Northern region has the lowest revenue at $16,817,972.

+Eastern and Northern regions have the Basic subscription type.
+Southern region has the Premium subscription type and Western region has the Standard subscription type.
+The customer with the highest revenue is Liam at $3,437,444 and the customer with the lowest revenue is Maria at $3,326,162.